The Recovery Center

 LOCATION & Hours

-The Recovery Center program is open Monday-Friday, 8am-8pm, with individual appointments made in the evening when needed.
+The Recovery Center program services are offered Monday-Friday, 8am-8pm, with individual appointments made in the evening when needed.
+Please note, the office and reception area are only staffed from 7am-5pm.
+Please call (207) 351-2118 to leave a message for any inquires after 5pm.
 The Recovery Center is located on the lower level of the Medical Office Building at 16 Hospital Drive on the York Hospital campus.
 Take the elevator to level “B” and the office is just around the corner!

 Accessibility is a priority of the Recovery Center.
 One central phone number, (207) 351-2118, will respond to all Recovery Center inquiries.
 Whether from a loved one seeking guidance about how to help a family member, or somebody in urgent need of assistance for a personal situation, trained staff will provide timely access to care and be able to direct each caller to the appropriate resources.